kobbin003/spotifyClone/README.md

 # spotifyClone
-It is a clone of spotify website
+It is a clone of the spotify website
 ## Tools used:
 - **reactjs** as js framework
 - **styled-component** for styling